amd/aocl-data-analytics/README.md

 AOCL-DA is dependent on AOCL-BLAS, AOCL-LAPACK, AOCL-Sparse and AOCL-Utils.

+AOCL-DA is also dependent on the [Boost.Sort C++ Library](https://www.boost.org/doc/libs/1_86_0/libs/sort/doc/html/index.html).
+Instructions for installing Boost on Linux can be found [here](https://www.boost.org/doc/libs/1_86_0/more/getting_started/unix-variants.html).
+Instructions for installing Boost on Windows can be found [here](https://www.boost.org/doc/libs/1_86_0/more/getting_started/windows.html).
+Documentation for Boost CMake support infrastructure can be found [here](https://github.com/boostorg/cmake) and [here](https://cmake.org/cmake/help/latest/module/FindBoost.html).

+For example, one way of including a Boost download in your CMake build of AOCL-DA would be to add the following arguments to the CMake configure step: `-DBoost_ROOT=${BASE_DIR}/DA-projects/aocl-da/external/boost-1.86.0 -DBoost_NO_BOOST_CMAKE=ON`.
+However, if you have Boost installed on your system path, CMake should be able to locate it automatically.

 Building on Linux
 -----------------

 1. You will need to have BLAS, LAPACK, AOCL-Sparse and AOCL-Utils installed.

-2. Make sure you have set the environment variable `$AOCL_ROOT` to where the AOCL libraries are installed e.g. `/home/username/amd/aocl/5.0`.
+2. Make sure you have set the environment variable `$AOCL_ROOT` to where the AOCL libraries are installed e.g. `/home/username/amd/aocl/4.0`.

-3. Configure cmake with any of the following options:
+3. Configure cmake with `-T ClangCL -DOpenMP_libomp_LIBRARY=\Path\to\libomp.lib` and any of the following options:

    * `-DMEMSAN=On` for memory sanitization